Falling in love is not hard…but love is not enough to keep a marriage healthy.

 Then the reminder

-I got a call from him one evening, telling me had just gotten his first tattoo.
+I got a call from him one evening, telling me he had just gotten his first tattoo.

 “It's something you've said to me many times about relationships.”